Top credit cards for 2026

 This is the type of card you’ll need if you plan to Stooze rather than earn cashback.

-This is the longest 0% card right now, though you might not get the full 21 months.
-There are some decent extras including around £20 back from cashback sites when you apply.
+This is the joint longest 0% card right now, though you might not get the full 25 months.
+It takes my top spot as there’s the chance to also earn around £35 back from cashback sites when you go via them.

 Runner up: Check eligibility